History of Evansville, Indiana: Pre-Anglo-American settlement history

 There was a continuous human presence in the area that became Evansville from at least 8,000 BCE.
 Archaeologists have identified several archaic and ancient sites in and near Evansville.
-The most complex sites existed at Angel Mounds from about 900 A.D. to about 1600 A.D., just before the appearance of Europeans.
+The most complex sites existed at Angel Mounds from about 900 AD to about 1600 AD, just before the appearance of Europeans.
 These Native Americans were called "Mound Builders" of the Mississippian culture.
 These mound builders were advanced hunters and gatherers who built their villages on high ground near rivers.

 No one knows why the Angel Mounds civilization declined, but scholars have speculated that an extended regional drought or over-hunting may have been contributing factors.
 Archaeologists theorize that with the collapse of the chiefdom by 1450, many of the Angel people had relocated downriver to the confluence of the Ohio and Wabash Rivers.
 Groups of Shawnee, Miami, and other tribes moved into this area about 1650 AD.
 By the time European settlers arrived, a group of Shawnee were still living on the banks of Pigeon Creek where it flowed into the Ohio River in present-day Evansville.

 19th century settlement

 French hunters and trappers were among the first Europeans to come to the area.
 One of those early traders was Pierre Brouillette, who settled in Vincennes and traveled to Evansville to trade with the Shawnee until about 1804.

 In 1803 Hugh McGary Sr. and his family moved to an area near Princeton and would often make trips to what is now Evansville.
 On March 27, 1812, his son Hugh McGary Jr. purchased just shy of 441 acres for $2 per acre, with four years to pay.
 McGary's tract lay at the "one o'clock" position of the horseshoe bend in the Ohio River.
 The site was located upon a bluff, which McGary thought was high enough above all possible flood.
-Unfortunately that proved to be untrue on numerous occasions, most notably in the flood of 1937 when 500 city blocks of Evansville were under water.
+That proved to be untrue on numerous occasions, most notably in the flood of 1937, when 500 city blocks of Evansville were under water.

 To attract more people, McGary ultimately renamed his village "Evansville" in honor of Col. Robert M. Evans, a Gibson County legislator and war hero who served as an officer under then General William Henry Harrison in the War of 1812.
 McGary also sought to entice more people to buy land in the village by designating the town as the "permanent" seat of government for the county.
 A new county named Warrick (after a militiaman killed at the Battle of Tippecanoe) was created in 1813 which initially included Evansville.
 However, the Indiana General Assembly then created Posey County, making Evansville too far west to be the county seat of Warrick.